godotengine/godot-docs/classes/class_boneattachment3d.rst

 - void **set_override_mode** **(** :ref:`int<class_int>` override_mode **)**

+Deprecated.
+Local pose overrides will be removed.

-Sets the override mode for the BoneAttachment3D node.
+Sets the override mode for the BoneAttachment3D node (0=global / 1=local).
 The override mode defines which of the bone poses the BoneAttachment3D node will override.

 ----